 They claim to have played more benefits for left-wing political causes than any other band of the era did.
 They suffered draining battles against censorship and harassment from politicians, law enforcement, and right-wingers.

 They drew upon the poetry of William Blake, Allen Ginsberg, and others for some of their more literary lyrics.
-They were among the first rock artists to smash the barrier against songs running more than five minutes and, along with The Mothers of Invention and The Bonzo Dog Band, they were the funniest band of the time, couching their political and social satire in wit that could be both ferocious and gentle.
+They were among the first rock artists to smash the barrier against songs running more than five minutes and, along with The Mothers of Invention and The Bonzo Dog Band, they were one of the funniest bands of the time, couching their political and social satire in wit that could be both ferocious and gentle.